-a) Purpose.
-The purpose of this section is to ensure that applicants for new construction, additions and/or expansions to existing structures, and/or changes of use consider and mitigate the traffic of the development on the existing and/or proposed roadway system.
+- a) Purpose.
+The purpose of this section is to ensure that applicants for major new construction and/or changes of use consider and mitigate the traffic of the development on the existing and/or proposed roadway system.
 While the State of North Carolina has built and maintains a public transportation system that meets typical needs, project applicants may need to assist in improving transportation facilities in order to maintain the existing level of service by accommodating additional traffic generated by the development.
 These transportation facilities involve pedestrian, non-motorized vehicular traffic and motorized vehicular traffic.
 The Transportation Impact Analysis (TIA) is a specialized study that evaluates the effects of a development's traffic on the surrounding transportation infrastructure.
-The TIA helps identify where the development may have a significant impact on safety, traffic, and transportation operations, and provides a means for the developer and government agencies to mitigate

-- these impacts.
-Ultimately, the TIA can be used to evaluate whether the scale of development is appropriate for a particular site and what improvements may be necessary, on and off the site, to provide safe and efficient access and traffic flow. - b) When Required.
+The TIA helps identify where the development may have a significant impact on safety, traffic, and transportation operations, and provides a means for the developer and government agencies to mitigate these impacts.
+Ultimately, the TIA can be used to evaluate whether the scale of development is appropriate for a particular site and what improvements may be necessary, on and off the site, to provide safe and efficient access and traffic flow.
+Single family developments typically will not require a TIA. - b) When Required.
 All proposals for new construction, additions and/or expansions to existing structures, and/or changes of use that will result in total peak hour trips equal to or greater than 100 peak hour trips using trip generation rates from the most recent edition of the Trip Generation Manual published by the Institute of Transportation Engineers or an estimated trip generation of 3,000 vehicles per day or greater during an average weekday based on a five-day national average as defined in the ITE Trip Generation Manual shall include an analysis of the traffic to be generated. - c) Thresholds for Mitigation.
 Jackson County requires consideration of roadway and/or operational improvements when the proposed development increases the intersection Volume-to-Capacity Ratio (V/C) beyond the thresholds indicated in the table below.
 The County evaluates the impacts of proposed development at intersections (primarily under existing year conditions) based on the increase in V/C ratio as a result of the projected site traffic.
 This increase is determined by comparing the V/C ratio under existing development conditions and proposed development conditions.

-Existing V/C Allowable Increase in V/C By Development
+Existing V/C Allowable Increase in V/C By Development 0.00-0.60 0.10

-0.00-0.60 0.10

-0.61-0.70 0.07

-0.71-0.80 0.05

-0.81-0.90 0.03

-0.91-1.00+ 0.02